-LA City Council to Consider Appointment of First Woman LAFD Chief - NewsBreak
+LA City Council to consider appointment of first woman LAFD chief - NewsBreak

-LOS ANGELES (CNS) - The Los Angeles City Council will vote tomorrow on the appointment of Deputy Chief Kristin Crowley to be the first woman to lead the Los Angeles Fire Department.
+The Los Angeles City Council will vote Tuesday on the appointment of Deputy Chief Kristin Crowley to be the first woman to lead the Los Angeles Fire Department.

 The appointment would be effective March 26, when Chief Ralph Terrazas is scheduled to retire.